-In accordance with procedures approved by the Audit Committee, concerns about accounting, internal controls or auditing matters should be reported to the Ombuds as outlined in our Code of Conduct, which is available on our website https://www.ir.rockwellautomation.com/ select "Integrity Compliance" from the Corporate Governance dropdown menu, select the 'Integrity & Sustainability' tile, then "Rockwell Automation Code of Conduct."
+In accordance with procedures approved by the Audit Committee, concerns about accounting, internal controls or auditing matters should be reported to the Ombuds as outlined in our Code of Conduct. available website on our https://ir.rockwellautomation.com, select "Integrity & Compliance" from the Corporate Governance dropdown menu, select the "Integrity & Sustainability" tile, then the "Ethics & Compliance" tile, and finally the "Rockwell Automation Code of Conduct."
 The Code of Conduct is also available in print to any shareowner upon request.
-The Ombuds is required to report promptly to the Audit Committee all reports of questionable accounting or auditing matters that the Ombuds receives.
+The Ombuds and Chief Compliance Officer are required to report promptly to the Audit Committee all reports of questionable accounting or auditing matters that the Ombuds receives and all matters involving allegations of a serious violation of the Code of Conduct by a senior executive or director that the Chief Compliance Officer receives.
 You may contact the Ombuds by addressing a letter to: